cobudget-old/cobudget/cdk/README.md

 ## The Backend Stack

 This stack describes:

-1. A Fargate service that hosts the Docker container
+1. A Fargate service that hosts the Docker container and postgres RDS
-1.
+1. A frontend stack that hosts the static web app files
+1. A pipeline stack that defines the CI/CD system that deploys the code automatically

 SSM Variables must be set before standing up a new stack

 ```

+aws secretsmanager create-secret \
+    --name GitHubToken \
+    --secret-string abcdefg1234abcdefg56789abcdefg \
+    --region us-east-1

 aws ssm put-parameter \
     --name /serverless-pipeline/sns/notifications/primary-email \
     --description "Email address for primary recipient of Pipeline notifications" \